Lena Anderssen

 Lena Anderssen is a Faroese/Canadian singer-songwriter with five albums to her name.
 Her latest album Eagle in the Sky was chosen as Album of the Year on the Faroe Islands at the Faroese Music Awards in 2017.
 Both her previous albums Letters From The Faroes (2012) and Let Your Scars Dance (2008) also won Album of the Year in The Faroe Islands.
 Although the lyrics to her songs are all written in English, she is also fluent in both Faroese and Danish.
 Anderssen is known for her intimate and intense live performances, as well as for having several of her songs featured in TV series like 90210, Scrubs, Felicity, Nikita, Alias, and Miami Social.

 Biography

 Early career

-Anderssen was born in the Faroe Islands to a Canadian-Danish-Norwegian father and a Faroese mother but moved to Canada when she was two years old.
+Anderssen was born in the Faroe Islands to a Canadian father and a Faroese mother but moved to Canada when she was two years old.
 Her family relocated numerous times in the following years to Victoria and Vancouver in British Columbia; Thunder Bay, Ontario; and Montreal, Quebec.
 Just before she turned 17, Anderssen moved back to the land of her birth with her mother and three siblings.

 Norwegian drummer Remi Fagereng was visiting a coffee shop in the Faroese capital of Tórshavn, where Anderssen worked, when he overheard her singing to herself and realized her talent.
 Weeks later, she joined his cover band, Next Step.